AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/11-Problem.md

 You have to print the matrix diagonal but in reversed order.

-Print each diagonal on new line.
+Print each diagonal on a new line.

 ## Input